 Walking the Northern CanalThe normal operating (open) season for the Northern Canal Walkway is from May 15-October 15.
 During the operating season, and subject to waterflow and construction limitations, the walkway is open from 9 a.m. - 5 p.m.

-During the summer months, visitors can experience one of the great marvels of American engineering: the Northern Canal.
+During the summer months, visitors can experience one of the great marvels of mid-19th-century American engineering- the Northern Canal.
 Finished in 1847, the Northern Canal runs along the Merrimack River separated by a 36 foot high granite wall later named the "Great River Wall."

 The Northern Canal Walkway (which includes the Great River Wall) provides breathtaking views of the Merrimack River, the canal and the surrounding areas.
 However, access to the Northern Canal Walkway is only available when the flow rate in the Merrimack River is under 3500 cubic feet per second.